 The inner workings of the coat.
 Here we are looking into the right arm lining – a beautiful lining gifted to me by a friend.
 It matches the outerwear color perfectly (which is impressive, as greys are hard to match!).
 Looking at all this sherpa etc this jacket might look a tad warm for this season – but come our rainy autumns, methinks Nels will be wearing this coat often!
 He will be grown out of it by the end of the year or so, and at that point the jacket is up for grabs.

 The pattern itself was well-drafted.
-I made a size 8 with a size 12 width and although it seems like lengthening such an asymmetrical bodice might be tricky – it wasn’t.
+I made a size 8 with a size 12 height and although it seems like lengthening such an asymmetrical bodice might be tricky – it wasn’t.
 I will add that the bits of facing and bodice and placket binding are not verbally described in traditional tailoring form.
 However the pattern comes with pictures that are fairly self-explanatory.
 I have a great deal of experience so my finish work turned out well.
 I can picture a beginner seamstress having a bit of trouble.
 If you are tackling this coat, be sure to read ahead!

 So there you have it!